 When prompted by Power BI, copy and paste the OData links for both queries into their respective fields.

-- In the Workplace Analytics Queries > Results page, select the Link icon for each query, and select to copy the generated OData URL link.
+- In Query designer > Results, select the Link icon for each query, and select to copy the generated OData URL link.

 - In Power BI, paste each copied link into its respective field.

 - Set the Minimum group size for data aggregation within this report's visualizations in accordance with your company's policy for viewing Workplace Analytics data.

 - Select Load to import the query results into Power BI.
 Loading these large files may take some time to complete.

 If you're already signed in to Power BI with your Workplace Analytics organizational account, the dashboard visualizations will populate with your data.
 You are done and can skip the following steps.
 If not, proceed to the next step.